 We have worked with some of the biggest brands in Australia.
 Our statistics show we have improved hiring outcomes by 30%, thereby improving pricing capability.
 Our approach is to build high-performing pricing teams that drive profitability within the first 6-12 months of our partnerships.
 We do this using a transformational 5 step recruiting, evaluation, and team integration process.

-The return on investment is huge: Latest research shows high-performing individuals produce 25 times more than average performers.
+The return on investment is enormous: The latest research shows high-performing individuals produce 25 times more than average performers.

-In fact, Taylor Wells research shows pricing team skills make up one-third of overall organisational pricing competency scores.
+In fact, our research here at Taylor Wells shows pricing team skills make up one-third of overall organisational pricing competency scores.
 This means if you’re able to increase your pricing team’s competency by 30-50% by hiring the right people, you’ll see an extra 3-5% increase in margins.
 This is on average across your customer base in just 6-12 months.

 We can help you find competent pricing hires that will help you solve complex commercial challenges in highly competitive and disrupted markets.